 After the VAE Server responded to the NF service consumer, the VAE Server may invoke the procedure defined in 3GPP TS 24.486 [28] to send a PC5 provisioning status request to VAE client(within the multi-operator V2X service) to receive up-to-date information on the per PLMN provisioning policies/ parameters.

-The NF service consumer may include the ProvisioningRequirement data structure in the payload body of the HTTP PUT to update the "Individual PC5 Provisioning Requirement Subscription" resource.
+The NF service consumer may include the ProvisioningRequirement data structure in the content of the HTTP PUT to update the "Individual PC5 Provisioning Requirement Subscription" resource.
 The remote V2X UE ID, the V2X service ID and the V2X service ID shall remain unchanged from previous values When the VAE Server receives the HTTP PUT request from the NF service consumer, the VAE server shall make an authorization based on the information received from the NF service consumer.
 If the authorization is successful, the VAE Server shall update the "Individual PC5 Provisioning Requirement Subscription" and respond to the NF service consumer with a 200 OK or 204 No Content status code.
 After the VAE Server responded to the NF service consumer, the VAE Server shall invoke the procedure defined in 3GPP TS 24.486 [28] to provide the upated infomation to the VAE client.

 Upon receipt of the HTTP DELETE message from the NF service consumer, the VAE Server shall check if the "Individual PC5 Provisioning Requirement Subscription" resource identified by the URI already exists.
 If the resource exists, the VAE Server shall delete the resource and respond to the NF service consumer with a 204 No Content success message.
 After the VAE Server responded to the NF service consumer, the VAE Server shall invoke the procedure defined in 3GPP TS 24.486 [28] to delete the PC5 provisioning status request from the VAE client.